yachty66/AutoBook/README.md

     - fix current error from init book -
         - find out why chapters are empty -
     - fix also why topics are empty -
-    - make sure that accessing for prompt in book generation everything is alrigh still
+    - make sure that accessing for prompt in book generation everything is alrigh still -
-    - create method for continuation of book generation
+    - create method for continuation of book generation --> write continuation to next file
-    - next steps
+- [ ] new block
+    - find out why so many chapters are printed and fix that
+    - fix the error which occured

 - [ ] create book title
 - [ ] create book cover
 - [ ] ask chatgpt what else is missing for a book (like author and chapter part)